Nude beach: History

+On July 17, 1894, Toronto city council set aside a 200 foot section of Hanlan's Point Beach for men to swim nude.
+The bylaw remained in place until 1930 when it was superseded by a blanket ban on nude bathing.

-During a 1936 Adriatic cruise, King Edward VIII and his mistress Wallis Simpson stopped at a beach on the island of Rab where the King obtained a special permission from the local government to swim naked, thereby designating it the world's first official nude beach.
+In 1920, Germany had already opened its first official nude beach in Kampen on the island of Sylt.
+In 1936, King Edward VIII and his lover Wallis Simpson took a charter cruise along the Adriatic Sea.
+They visited a beach on the Croatian island of Rab, where the local authorities granted the King special permission to swim in the nude.
+This event marked the beginning of nudist tourism in Croatia.
 Nude beaches became popular in the 1950s along the French coast and have since spread around the world, though they are still few and far between.
 Some nude beaches are part of a larger nude area, such as the Cap d'Agde area.
 Most beaches in Denmark and some beaches in Norway are clothing-optional.
 In Germany there are clothes optional sunbathing areas in public parks, e.g., Munich and Berlin.
 Beaches in some holiday destinations, such as Crete, are also clothing-optional, except some central urban beaches.
 There are two centrally located clothes-optional beaches in Barcelona.

-The 1960s and 70s saw some tolerance for nude beaches in the United States.
+The 1960s and '70s saw some tolerance for nude beaches in the United States.
 An example was Jacob Riis Park, where nudity was limited to "Bay One" the northernmost section informally demarcated by jetties.
 Originally frequented by gay men, popularity expanded to traditional naturists, including families.
 When the park became part of the Gateway National Recreation Area in 1972, Federal law superseded local indecent exposure laws.
 In 1974 a city law was passed specifically prohibiting nudity in the park, but the U.S. Park Police continued their policy of leniency unless other laws were being violated.
 Nudity was made illegal by a state law in 1983.

 Though free beaches developed separately from national naturist bodies, some of these bodies have taken an interest and helped to protect them legally, and through the publication of guidelines of acceptable behaviour.
 In North America, the Free Beach Movement was the name of a group that was opposed to the direction of the official nudist organisation, the American Association for Nude Recreation, and set up the rival body The Naturist Society.
 Clothes free organizations and free beach associations, such as the Naturist Action Committee, lobby for the removal of laws which prohibit nude swimming and sunbathing or the increase in the number of nude beaches and sometimes to improve the amenities at nude beaches.